-The police have been particularly assecptible to the "means over ends" syndrome, placing more emphasis in their improvement efforts on organizable that the substantial outcome of their work.
-The containing have been also also also also also the substantial outcome of their the police field, with its concentration on the staffing, management, and opposition of police agencies.
-More and more person are questioning the sidely held assumption that improvements in the internal management of police departments will enable the police to deal more effectively with the problems they are called upon to bandle.
-If the police are to realize a granter steam on the investment made in improving their operations, and if they are to mature as a profession, they must concern themselves more directly with the end product of their efforts.
+The police have been particularly assceptible to the "means over ends" syndrome, placing more emphasis in their improvement offers to organization and operating methods than on the substantive outcome of their work.
+This condition has been fed by the professional momement within the police field, with its concentration on the staffing, management, and organization of police agenicies.
+More and more persons are questioning the widely held assumption that improvements in the internal management of police departments to till enable the police to deal more defectively with the problems they are called upon to handle.
+If the police are realize a greater return on the investment made in improving their operations, and if they are to mature as a profession, they must concern themselves more directly with the and product of their offers.

 Meeting this need requires that the police develop a more systematic process for examining and addressing the problems that the public expects them to handle.
-It requires identifying these problems in more precise terms, researching each problem, documenting the nature of the current police response, assessing its adequacy and the adequacy of existing su-thority and resources, engaging in a broad explosion of alternatives to present responses, weighing the merits of these alternatives, and choosing from among them.
+It requires identifying these problems in more precise term, researching each problem, documenting the nature of the current police response, assessing its adequacy and the adequacy of existing authority and resources, engaging in a broad exploration of alternatives to present responses, weighing the merits of these alternatives, and choosing from among them.

-Improvements in staffing, organization, and management remain important, but they should be achieved-and may, in fact, be more achievable-within the context of a more direct concern with the outcome of volicins.
+Improvements in staffing, organization, and management remain important, but they should be achieved-and may, in fact, be more achievable-within the context of a more direct concern with the outcome of nolli-ine.

-Complaints from passengers wishing to use the Bagnall to Greenfields bus service that "the drivers were speeding past queues of up to 30 people with a smile and a wave of a hand." have been met by a statement pointing out that: "it is impossible for the drivers to keep their timetable if they have to stop for passengers."
+Complaints from passengers wishing to use the Bagnall to Greenfields bus service that "the drivers were speeding past queues of up to 30 people with a smile and a wave of a hand," have been met by a statement pointing out that "it is impossible for the drivers to keep their timetable if they have to stop for passengers."